ilsundal/ncollections/README.md

 **pop()** removes the last-pushed element.
 Returns the removed element, or undefined if the stack is empty.

-**push(element)** adds the argument element to (end of) the stack.
+**push(element)** adds the argument element to the (end of, or top of) the stack.
 Returns the stack itself.

 ## Queue and PriorityQueue

-A Queue is an ordered collection where you can enqueue and dequeue elements First-In First-Out (FIFO) order.
+A Queue is an ordered collection where you can enqueue and dequeue elements in First-In First-Out (FIFO) order.
 It is backed by a LinkedList and thus the associated methods are all fast.

 The Queue implements the following methods: